RTBHOUSE/chromium-fledge-tests/README.md

 }
 ```

+Some motivation and implementation details were presented in this [issue](https://github.com/WICG/turtledove/issues/215).

 ### benchmark 1: tight loop with a warm-up run in V8 engine with jit

 In this scenario we run node.js with [js script](https://github.com/RTBHOUSE/chromium-fledge-tests/blob/master/src/test/resources/buyer4/_test.js), which calls `generateBid()` inside a loop including some warm-up phase.
 Inputs and weights are different for every iteration and generated before the test.
 Results are output to avoid unwanted optimizations.